pachyderm/pachyderm/doc/docs/1.10.x/enterprise/saml_setup.md

 # Configure SAML

 This guide will walk through testing Pachyderm's experimental SAML support.
-These features aren't integrated into mainline Pachyderm yet and aren't available in any official releases.
 This will describe the process of:

 1. Activating Pachyderm enterprise and Pachyderm auth
 1. Configuring Pachyderm's auth system and enabling its SAML ACS (Assertion